 Proteins specifically expressed in the distal tubule

-Both the distal tubule and collecting duct are the sites where critical regulatory hormones such as aldosterone and vasopressin regulate acid and potassium excretion and determine final urinary concentration of K+, Na+, and Cl-.
-The distal tubule contains the most abundant and most tissue specific protein in the kidney; the well-known uromodulin (UMOD), although the specific function of this protein is yet somewhat unclear.
+Both the distal tubule and collecting duct are the sites where critical regulatory hormones such as aldosterone and vasopressin regulate acid and potassium excretion and determine the final urinary concentration of K+, Na+, and Cl-.
+The distal tubule contains the most abundant and most tissue-specific protein in the kidney; (UMOD), although the specific function of this protein is yet somewhat unclear.
 Similarly, the well-known calbindin (CALB1) is also elevated in the distal tubules.
 In addition, the list of kidney elevated genes contains several receptors for electrolyte transport, including potassium, sodium, and calcium transporters, such as SLC12A1.
-Again this is in line with the function of the distal tubule as responsible for reabsorption of electrolyte to the blood and excretion of potassium to the urine.
+Again this is in line with the function of the distal tubule being responsible for reabsorption of electrolyte to the blood and excretion of potassium to the urine.
 Another example of a gene expressed in the distal tubule is SLC12A3.

 Proteins specifically expressed in collecting duct